f3d-app/f3d/README.md

 # License

 F3D can be used and distributed under the 3-Clause BSD License, see the [license](LICENSE.md).
-F3D rely on other libraries and tools, all under permissive licenses, see the [third party licenses](doc/THIRD_PARTY_LICENSES.md).
+F3D integrate the sources of other libraries and tools, all under permissive licenses, see the [third party licenses](doc/THIRD_PARTY_LICENSES.md).
+F3D packages relies on other libraries and tools, all under permissive licenses, all listed in the respective packages.